isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The rules are not intended to force you to write in an impoverished subset of C++.
 They are *emphatically* not meant to define a, say, Java-like subset of C++.
-They are not meant to define a single "one true C++" language.
+They are not meant to define a single “one true C++” language.
 We value expressiveness and uncompromised performance.

 The rules are not value-neutral.